Martindale-Hubbell AV Preeminent

 Return to Top

-Workers compensation coverage is limited to employees.
-Independent contractors will not be provided benefits under the laws of workers compensation.
-All workers will have an average weekly wage that will be determined by the amount of earned over the past 13 weeks of the employee.
-Part time employees will have a lower average weekly wage than full time employees.
+Workers' compensation coverage is limited to employees.
+Independent contractors will not be provided benefits under the workers' compensation laws.
+All workers will have an average weekly wage that will be determined by the amount earned over the past 13 weeks of the employee.
+Part-time employees will have a lower average weekly wage than full-time employees.

 Return to Top